RisingDijital/node-mailreader/README.md

 import { readMail, searchBetweenStrings } from "node-mailreader";

-// You can just list mails
+// You can list mails with one line of code var mails = await readMail("username@outlook.com", "password", {FROM: "facebook"});

-const mails = await readMail("username@outlook.com", "password", {FROM: "facebook"});
+// You can also use a socksProxy var mails = await readMail(

-// Or you can get some string from an email const code = await searchBetweenStrings("username@outlook.com", "password", {START: "your code:", END: ".", LAST_MINUTES: 15});
+  "username@outlook.com",
+  "password",
+  { FROM: "george" },
+  { socksProxy: { host: "127.0.0.1", port: 5002, type: 5 }});

+// readMail(username, password, searchOptions, connectionOptions)

 ```